jcsenciales/iBike_Eye/README.md

 How many times you are riding at your favorite MTB route, and you see a horse or a cow or a great boat and you want to take it a photo.So you need to stop, grab your mobile phone and take your photo to share with strava, twitter or using another social net with your followers.
-When I ride with my daughters this situation could repeat several times, really I hate to stop every 10 minutes to take photos, so I mean could be useful to have an intelligent camera in my bike to take automatically photos only if the camera automatically detect a set of animals or objects I have previously defined.
+When I ride with my daughters this situation could repeat several times, really I hate to stop every 10 minutes to take photos, so I mean could be useful to have an intelligent camera on my bike to take automatically photos only if the camera automatically detect a set of animals or objects I have previously defined.
 For this, in this project is used object detection deep learning models.